Russia has all the forces it needs on the border to invade Ukraine within the next three to five days, Nato’s top military commander has warned.

 Nato also ordered military planners to draft measures to strengthen its defences and reassure nervous eastern European countries.

-Mr Breedlove said the ministers had asked him to draw up by April 15 a package of measures that would include reinforcements by land, air and sea.
+Mr Breedlove said the ministers had asked him to draw up by a package of measures that would include reinforcements by land, air and sea by 15 April.

 Additional reporting by agenciesReuse content